moclam1905/PexelsSample/README.md

 - **Repository Pattern**: Provides a clean API for data access to the rest of the application
 - **Use Case Pattern**: Encapsulates business logic in single-responsibility classes
-- **Immutable UI State**: ViewModels expose immutable UI state via StateFlow
+- **Immutable UI State & Unidirectional Data Flow (UDF)**: ViewModels expose immutable UI state via `StateFlow`, ensuring predictable state updates.
-- **Unidirectional Data Flow**: UI events flow to ViewModel, state updates flow back to UI
+- **Kotlin Coroutines & Flow**: Used extensively for asynchronous operations and reactive data streams.
-- **Error Handling**: Structured approach using sealed classes for typed errors
+- **Error Handling**: Structured approach using sealed classes (`ResultWrapper`) for typed errors and clear communication to the UI.
-- **Dependency Injection**: Hilt for providing dependencies throughout the application
+- **Dependency Injection**: Hilt for providing dependencies throughout the application.
-- **Adaptive Layouts**: Responsive UI that adapts to different screen sizes using WindowSizeClass
+- **Adaptive Layouts**: Responsive UI that adapts to different screen sizes using WindowSizeClass.
+- **Jetpack Compose Best Practices**: Emphasis on small, reusable Composables, state hoisting, and performance optimization.
+- **Secure API Key Management**: API keys are securely managed using `gradle.properties` and `BuildConfig`, avoiding hardcoding.

 For more information, see [Coding Standards Documentation](docs/coding-standards.md).